 The research groups actively share their knowledge with partners in professional practice through lectures, seminars, presentations and workshops.
 The link to professional practice is further assured by the fact that research is always planned in close cooperation with civil society institutions and societal organisations, and professors are involved in professional practice in various ways.
 Representatives from professional practice participate in the research and actively contribute to developing knowledge, ensuring that new knowledge is circulated.

 Results for teaching and education

-HU University of Applied Sciences Utrecht encourages its teaching staff members to participate in research in their specialist field and to pursue doctoral research within it.
+HU University of Applied Sciences Utrecht encourages its teaching staff to participate in research in their specialist field and to pursue doctoral research within it.
 Many students are also actively involved in conducting applied research.
-This helps to ensure that they are excellently placed to enter professional practice.
+This helps ensure that they are excellently placed to enter professional practice.
 Around one hundred researchers are active at the research centre, and several hundred students participate in research studies every year.

 The research groups

 The Research Centre for Social Innovation consists of different research groups with various research lines.
 These are areas or themes in which one or more (doctoral) research studies are performed.
 The research groups of the Research Centre for Social Innovation are:

 This research group focuses on legal and social science research involving social issues relating to (new forms of) access to justice and the law.